Integralist/integralist.co.uk/content/posts/cognito.md

 Once the tokens are validated, the CMS will allow the user to view the relevant page.

+### Lambda Flow

+It's worth noting the second half of the diagram (the section _after_ the lambda is triggered).
+What we have here are two separate lambda's, and which one is triggered depends on the scenario.

+If the user has tried to authenticate using credentials that don't exist in the Cognito User Pool, then the "User Migration" lambda is triggered and once we authenticate the user within our legacy system (that is the call over to the "WebApp" in the diagram), then Cognito will create the user within its User Pool.

+Annoyingly we found that a social login (e.g. someone logs in using their Facebook or Google account instead of a traditional username/password), doesn't cause the 'User Migration' hook to be triggered.
+But we needed to process some logic when a social user attempts to sign-in and so the 'Post Authentication' hook allowed us to do that.

+> Note: we'll explain this social login issue in more detail in the next section.

+## Legacy System

+The problem with the social user sign-in not triggering the 'User Migration' lambda is worth elaborating upon because those users might not exist within our legacy system, and to be sure that we can migrate our authentication layer over to Cognito means not breaking existing legacy code that attempts to look up user data from within our legacy user datastore.

+To prevent our code from breaking we need to ensure there is a row in the legacy datastore for that new user, so we create the a legacy user account while the lambda is executing.

+When we create the user account in the legacy datastore we'll get an id back, and so within the lambda we'll make sure to associate that with the newly created Cognito social user account (which is created within our User Pool under either a Facebook or Google user 'group') via a custom attribute: `legacy_uid`.

+Doing this allows us to correlate a Cognito user with a legacy user and we also already do this for normal username/password authenticated users.

+We also do the _reverse_: storing the Cognito user id into our legacy system (i.e. users who don't exist within our legacy system get a legacy account created for them even though they exist primarily as a new Cognito user).

+What this means is that when we create the legacy user account, we make sure to add into a new column the Cognito user id.

+Before we transition to the new Cognito system, we'll need to ensure that any areas of our legacy UI that allows a user to update their details (stuff that's related to authentication like their 'email') is also synced with their details stored within the Cognito User Pool.

 ## Authenticating Cognito Users

 Once we authenticate a user with Cognito, the user will be redirected to another uri.
 Typically this would be an endpoint hosted by _your_ system that required the user authentication in the first place (for our purposes, this would be our CMS).
 Something like `/auth/signin/callback/`.